MihlaliKota/Intro-To-HTML-CSS/README.md

 ![image](https://github.com/MihlaliKota/Intro-To-HTML-CSS/assets/133135575/79405184-76f6-494f-97b9-164b1c6b4512)

 If you've successfully followed along, consider extending your styling to make list items green.
 To achieve this in CSS, you'd typically write something like <i>li {color: green;}</i>.
 While this approach works, it could become repetitive if you have many other elements needing the same style.
 Grouping selectors can help here.
-Instead of writing separate styles for <i>p</i> and <i>li<i>, you can combine them using a comma like so: <i>p, li {color: green;}</i>.
+Instead of writing separate styles for <i>p</i> and <i>li</i>, you can combine them using a comma like so: <i>p, li {color: green;}</i>.
 This instructs the web browser to apply the style to all paragraphs and list items individually.
 Additionally, you can also apply styles using classes.

 ![image](https://github.com/MihlaliKota/Intro-To-HTML-CSS/assets/133135575/beec1645-76a6-4232-9f3d-1728ca8ad61c)